Explained: MTL (Mouth to Lung) and DTL (Direct to Lung) Vaping Types

-It’s likely, if starting out and buying a vape pen style e cig, that the kit you choose will be fixed wattage and will be set to work perfectly with the matching tank/coil in the kit.
+It’s likely, if starting out and buying a vape pen style e cig or pod mod, that the kit you choose will be fixed wattage and will be set to work perfectly with the matching tank/coil in the kit.

 Fixed wattage devices provide a very hands off vaping experience and are a great starting point.
 So don’t stress too much about having to learn that extra step of a variable wattage device 🙂